What Is This All About???

 Their practice of throwing away billions of dollars on earmarks has got to

 stop.
-Let's make a rule that anything that goes into a spending bill must have
+Let's make a rule that anything that goes into a spending bill

-time.
+some time.

 Education